 Step 3: Scroll down to the Tabs section of the menu and tap the Single Tab option.

-Now that you know how ot change the layout ot the Safari browser by putting the address bar back at the top of the screen you can get a layout that was similar to the one offered in earlier versions of the iOS operating system.
+Now that you have completed our how to move address bar to top of the iPhone Safari screen guide, you can get a layout that is similar to the one offered in earlier versions of the iOS operating system.

-Our guide continues with more information on using the older address bar location in the Safari Web browser on your Apple iPhone 13.
+Our article continues with more information on using the older address bar location in the Safari Web browser on your Apple iPhone 13.

 More Information on How to Move the Address Bar Back to the Top on an iPhone 13